 Publishers, including The New York Times, Hachette, and Penguin) are panicking over e-books.
-They’re resisting the Kindle, trying to push back on e-books, and retain end-to-end control over pricing.
+They’re resisting the Kindle, trying to force DRM, and retain end-to-end control over pricing.

 However, according (ironically) to an article published in The Times itself on Jan.
 22, 2010, other publishers have decided to embrace e-books – and find ways to make money by actually giving books away.